St. Joseph Goats: History

 On June 14, 2023, Kansas City was announced as the fourth city of the Arena League alongside the announcement of the Ozarks Lunkers, Springfield, Missouri's team.

 Kansas City Athlete Training is the official practice and training partner for the Goats.

 On October 31, 2024, the team announced their relocation from Kansas City to St. Joseph.
-On April 17, 2025, the team unveiled their new uniforms and officially changed their name to the St. Joseph Goats and will begin play at the St. Joseph Civic Arena.
+On April 17, 2025, the team unveiled their new uniforms and officially changed their name to the St. Joseph Goats and play at the St. Joseph Civic Arena.

 Team logo and name

 On July 17, 2023, the team name and logos were announced.
 The logos were designed by Ryan Foose and feature a goat wearing a hat, suit, and tie.

 The name honors former city council member Tom Pendergast, whose faction was nicknamed "the Goats".
 Pendergast helped push the Municipal Arena through construction; the arena is the home venue for the team.

 Some other names suggested included the Potholes, Kings, and Ribs.